 The ‘?‘ placeholder matches a single character and can be placed anywhere in the value (before, in the middle or after).
 We support consecutive question marks to stand in for multiple characters, i.e. c??p to represent comp, coup, clip.

-The ‘,‘ placeholder allows for a list of comma separated values in the string.
+The ‘,‘ placeholder allows for a list of comma separated values in the string and functions as an OR operator.
 We support up to 5 comma separated values, i.e. iPhone 4S, iPhone 6, Galaxy S4, Nexus 4, HTC One.

 Step 3.
 Adjust Ad Unit Settings